Home » Dessert Recipes » Puff Pastry Apple Turnovers

 • Brush tops with egg wash.

-• Bake for 25-30 minutes until golden brown and crispy.
+• Bake in the preheated oven for 25-30 minutes until golden brown and crispy.

 • Cool on wire rack.